rage/programming-24/data/grading-and-exams.md

 ## Taking a programming exam

 Once you have completed the required number of exercises for either of the courses, you may take the relevant course exam at any of the times listed above.
-Specifically, you must have received at least 25% of the exercise points for each of the seven parts on the course by 8 AM on the morning of the exam.
+Specifically, you must have received at least 25% of the exercise points for each of the seven parts of the course by 8 AM on the morning of the exam.
 If you are taking the advanced course exam, part 14 must be fully completed.
-If any of the seven points totals falls short of this limit, your exam submission will not be graded.
+If any of the seven points totals fall short of this limit, your exam submission will not be graded. **Note!** If you are taking the Advanced Course exam on Dec.
+14th, the deadline for part 14 is on January 1st, 2025.

 Submissions are assessed separately for the Introduction to Programming course (parts 1-7) and the Advanced Course in Programming (parts 8-14).